📦 Top 4 ways of avoiding complete product recalls due to packaging design errors

 Designing and executing custom packaging requires a lot of thought, care, and attention to get the best result.

 To avoid custom packaging mistakes, here is a guide to help you navigate through production and execution to help you get the perfect custom packaging for your product.

-The first thing to consider in reducing custom packaging errors is its usefulness versus wastefulness.
+The first thing to consider is the usefulness versus wastefulness.

 For example, does your packaging require a lot of extras such as bubble wrap, styrofoam peanuts or other solutions that will likely go into a landfill?

 If so, the first thing to consider when designing custom packaging is how to reduce that kind of waste, while keeping your product safe.

 With the rise of the eco-conscious shopper, consumers don’t like wasteful packaging, and it ends up being more costly for your business anyway!

 You can easily avoid this mistake by working with a professional custom packaging provider who can advise and guide the design process to ensure that your packaging meets environmental standards and keeps your product safe.

 Furthermore, ensuring your measurements are accurate will also help in reducing the amount of packaging materials being used.